rwieruch/blog_robinwieruch_content/react-eslint-webpack-babel.md

 }
 {{< /highlight >}}

-Later on we can specify rules in the file.
-But first let’s require the file in our Webpack configuration.
+Later on you can specify rules in the file.
+But first try to start your app again.

-*webpack.config.js*

-{{< highlight javascript "hl_lines=7 8 9" >}}
-...
-devServer: {
-  contentBase: './dist',
-  hot: true,
-  historyApiFallback: true
-},
-eslint: {
-  configFile: './.eslintrc'
-},
-plugins: [
-...
-{{< /highlight >}}

-Now you can start your app.

 *From root folder:*